-Although we use this particular methodology, our results are consistent with and therefore complement those from a few other studies that have used other methodologies, e.g. Suryanarayana (2009) and Jayaraj and Subramanian (2012).
+Although we use this particular methodology, our results are consistent with and therefore complement those from a few other studies that have used other methodologies, e.g. Suryanarayana (2008) and Jayaraj and Subramanian (2012a).
 We discuss these studies below.
-Our findings imply that the picture that emerges from some recent studies (e.g. Dubey and Thorat 2011) which have argued that recent growth has been "more inclusive," by showing that the rates of poverty reduction during 2004-2009 are higher compared to those during 1993-2004 have to be viewed cautiously - there may be little room for such optimism.
-Our findings about the contrast between relative and absolute standards imply that given no solid theoretical basis for preferring one approach vis-à-vis another, we may benefit from examining both.
-The empirical literature on inequality, particularly in the Indian context has been dominated by the relative approach.
-It may also be worth considering measures that try to find a compromise between the two approaches.11
+Our findings imply that the picture that emerges from some recent studies (e.g. Dubey and Thorat 2011) which have argued that recent growth has been "more inclusive," by showing that the rates of poverty reduction during the period 2004-5 to 2009-10 are higher compared to those during 1993-2004 have to be viewed cautiously - there may be little room for such optimism.
+Our analysis reinforces the fact that the relationship between growth and deprivation is complex and we need to work with and evolve rigorous methodologies to address this issue.
+Our findings about the contrast between relative and absolute standards imply that given no solid theoretical basis for preferring one approach vis-à-vis another, we may benefit from examining both and